rxcle/rxindi-support/readme.md

 # Rxindi

-> Note: If you find issues or have suggestions for improving Rxindi then [give your feedback](https://github.com/rxcle/rxindi/issues).

 ## What is it
 Rxindi is an [Adobe InDesign Extension](https://exchange.adobe.com/creativecloud.details.103684.rxindi.html) that allows for powerful one-click data merge, document composition and dynamic processing of reusable InDesign templates based on content coming from a variety of formats.